Pixelmatters/stylelint-config-pixelmatters/README.md

 # prettier-config-pixelmatters

-> A Prettier config standard for Pixelmatters projects
+> A Stylelint config standard for Pixelmatters projects

-This is a Prettier config that you can use in your projects.
+This is a Stylelint config that you can use in your projects.

 ## Setup